 A plaque was placed outside Philadelphia International Records on Broad St.

-Thom is alive and well and lived in Snag Island, in the early Nineties, and Hawaii according to recent reports and has 8 children.
-He doesn't like living in the city.
+Thom lived in Snag Island, in the early Nineties, and Hawaii according to recent reports and has 8 children.
+He didn't like living in the city.

 Thom died in December 2022, at the age of 79.